Surveillance Testing Plan

 Faculty and Staff

 On-campus testing began November 2.
 See the Employee Testing page for details.

 All students, faculty, and staff who are coming to campus are required to test in a regular cadence beginning the week of October 5.
 Each employee will be tested at least every two weeks, and each student will be tested every three weeks – both with a staggered plan so we can test an even portion of each constituency each week.
-[Note: this is overridden in January and February, when everyone will test weekly.]
+[Note: this is overridden in the second half of the year, when everyone will test weekly.]
 Details below:

 - Color cohorts are assigned on the Class Lists page in the Community Portal.
 In grades where all students are able to be on campus at the same time, cohort colors are not relevant to their schedule rotation.